galaxyproject/training-material/topics/data-science/tutorials/bash-git/tutorial.md

 > ## {% icon tip %} Keeping your email private
 >
-> If you elect to use a private email address with GitHub, then use that same email address for the `user.email` value, e.g. `username@users.noreply.github.com` replacing `username` with your GitHub one.
+> If you choose to use a private email address with GitHub, then use that same email address for the `user.email` value, e.g. `username@users.noreply.github.com` replacing `username` with your GitHub one.
 {: .tip}